svtk/kotlin-swift-interopedia/docs/classes/Annotation class.md

 ## Annotation class

-TL;DR: Annotations were not included in the .h file
+Annotations were not included in the .h file.

 ### Explanations